 If your horse does start to eat manure then, first of all, make sure that he has enough nutritional food and then look at addressing the underlying issue.
 If he’s stressed or nervous then try to help him overcome that, if he’s bored then consider investing in some toys or turn him out with other horses more often.

 While small amounts of sand will help your horse keep his teeth smooth eating too much sand can be bad for him.
 Unlike soil which will generally move through your horse easily, sand is quite grainy and tends to settle in your horse’s stomach and digestive tract.
 Small amounts will be ‘washed’ out with other foods but too much can start to cause a blockage in the large intestine.

-If you live in a sandy area you can minimise the amount of sand he consumes by not feeding him on the ground.
+If you live in a sandy area you can minimize the amount of sand he consumes by not feeding him on the ground.
 Feed hay in racks or bins to keep it off of the floor and don’t give him ground feeders.
 You can’t stop your horse eating the sand as he grazes in his paddock but monitor him and keep an eye out for signs of colic.
-Some vets will recommend feeding your horse psyllium to get all of the sand out of his digestive tract, although opinion as to whether this really works is mixed.
+Some vets will recommend feeding your horse psyllium (A plant whose seeds are often used as a laxative) to get all of the sand out of his digestive tract, although opinion as to whether this really works is mixed.

-If you’re worried that your horse is eating the dirt because he’s bored them why not give him a boredom busting toy to pay with.
+If you’re worried that your horse is eating the dirt because he’s bored then why not give him a boredom busting toy to play with.
 This will stop the boredom but will also prevent him from eating the dirt out of boredom.